by Charles Hilu

 – – –

-College Fix contributor Charles Hilu is a sophomore at the University of Michigan studying political science.
+College Fix contributor Charles Hilu is a student at the University of Michigan studying political science.
 His work has appeared in The Michigan Review.
 He serves as secretary of his Young Americans for Freedom chapter.

 Photo “Yost Ice Arena” by Michael Barera CC 4.0.